akiyeng2/Mathey/README.md

 If all else fails, we can just email our code to each other, or put it in <a href="http://pastebin.com/">Pastebin</a> or a similar site.

 With regards to documenting code in your methods apart from the API documentation, ideally, your code should be self-explanatory, and not require comments.
 A good rule of thumb is code should tell you the *how*, comments should tell you the *why*.
 A person reading your code should be able to tell what it does without any comments.
 That means using meaningful variable and method names.
+An example of good comments to have would be showing how you got from a formula, say the Pythagorean Theorem, into the form that your program uses.